Hariharanpugazh/713322AD035/README.md

-# 🚀 Affordmed - Social Media Analytics Dashboard
+# 🚀 Social Media Analytics Dashboard

-This is a **Next.js + TypeScript + Tailwind CSS** based frontend project developed for the **Affordmed Campus Hiring Evaluation**.
+This is a **Next.js + TypeScript + Tailwind CSS** based frontend project developed for the **Campus Hiring Evaluation**.
 It visualizes analytical insights from a simulated social media platform through a responsive and interactive dashboard.

 ---

 ## 📂 Folder Structure

 ```
-📦 affordmed-dashboard
+📦 Dashboard
 ┣ 📁 app
 ┃ ┣ 📄 page.tsx             # Home with 3 navigation cards
 ┃ ┣ 📁 top-users